Neoshrimp/TheGoodLBoLMods/RngFix/README.md

 ---
 *Change log*

+`1.1.1` Fix softlock when restarting on reward screen.
+Fix no samples being found when majority of weights are very low (<0.01).
+Separate card logs for rewards and discovery.

 `1.1.0` The majority out of battle rng inconsistencies were dealt with.
 - Decouple total potential pool from affecting rolls.
 Some absolute number constraints were introduced as the consequence (more details to follow).
 - Fix heavy bias towards higher weights.